cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 If you reached this part, it means your ESP-01 is already running Tasmota (Hurrah!).
 This is a good opportunity to take a break if you feel overwhelmed.
 In the next section, we will learn how to configure the Tasmota firmware over-the-air.

 ## Basic Tasmota configuration
-In this section, we will learn how to connect the ESP-01 to a local wireless network, set a default [Template](#) for the device, fix its time, enable the Home Assistant auto-discovery feature, and for advanced usage, configure the MQTT.
+In this section, we will learn how to connect the ESP-01 to a local wireless network, set a default [Template](https://tasmota.github.io/docs/Templates/) for the device, fix its time, enable the Home Assistant auto-discovery feature, and for advanced usage, configure the MQTT.

 ### Initial WiFi configuration
-After a fresh installation (or rebooting your device multiple times in a short period), the Tasmota firmware automatically creates a wireless access point (WAP) that other devices can connect to.
+After a fresh installation (or [power cycling your device seven times in a short period](https://tasmota.github.io/docs/Device-Recovery/#fast-power-cycle-device-recovery)), the Tasmota firmware automatically creates a wireless access point (WAP) that other devices can connect to.
 The WAP is called `tasmota_*`, in which `*` will be a combination of the device's MAC address and random numbers.
 To configure the WiFi in your new Tasmota device:

 1. Make sure the ESP-01 is powered on in [default mode](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-01-default-mode.jpg).

 2. Use a wifi-capable device (e.g., laptop) and connect to the WAP named `tasmota_*`.

 3. The ESP-01 will give your device an IP address, which you can check via `ip a`.
-Usually, the device's IP address is in the `192.168.4.0/24` pool, which means the Tasmota web UI is at `http://192.168.4.1:80`; Otherwise, the web UI will be at the first address in whichever pool your device connected to after joining the wireless access point created by the Tasmota firmware.
+Usually, the device's IP address is in the `192.168.4.0/24` pool, which means the Tasmota web UI is at `http://192.168.4.1:80`; Otherwise, the web UI will be at the first address in whichever pool your device connected to after joining the WAP created by the Tasmota firmware.

 4. Open a web-browser of your choice (e.g., Mozilla Firefox) and navigate to the Tasmota web UI.
 You should be prompted to change the WiFi settings to allow your ESP-01 to connect to your local WiFi network.
 Change the settings, save it, and wait for the ESP-01 to reboot.